google/bulk_fhir_tools/README.md

 </a>

-This repository contains a set of libraries, tools, notebooks and documentation for working with Medical Claims data.
+This repository contains a set of libraries, tools, notebooks and documentation for working with FHIR Medical Claims data.
 In particular, this contains an example program and documentation to set up [periodic FHIR claims data ingestion](docs/periodic_gcp_ingestion.md) to local disk or GCP's
 [FHIR Store](https://cloud.google.com/healthcare-api/docs/how-tos/fhir)
 from [Medicare's Beneficiary Claims Data API (BCDA)](https://bcda.cms.gov/).

+We are in the process of generalizing pieces of this repository to work with general bulk FHIR APIs.

 This repository also contains example [analysis notebooks](analytics) using synthetic data that showcase query patterns once the data is in FHIR Store